mihir224/portfolio-react/README.md

 - Added social profiles and frameworks in the contact section
 - Setup emailjs for emailing service
 - Added "download resume" button on home page
+- Made the page responsive for smaller screens